 Approximately 1,000 linear feet of Company Creek Road and a 400-foot levee were lost as the Stehekin River shifted into its historic floodplain.
 The river moved an estimated 200 to 300 feet from its recent channel alignment.

 What followed was a cascade of secondary failures.
 The NPS wastewater treatment facility, which served five residences, the marina, and Stehekin Lodge, was buried in debris.
 Portions of Stehekin Valley Road were damaged.
 The boat landing was choked with logs and rock deposited by the flood.
 Power was cut across much of the valley.
-A mudslide pushed the community fuel truck down a hillside.
+A mudslide pushed the community water truck down a hillside.
 A number of residents found themselves on the far side of the new river alignment with no vehicle access.

 Chelan County Sheriff Mike Morrison, whose jurisdiction includes Stehekin despite the federal land base, described the area as being in "disarray."
 Some residents were evacuated by boat.
 The practical effect was that a substantial portion of a roadless, fly-in community became still more isolated within that already remote setting.